Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Okay, yeah.

-He's feet, he walked sort of like.
+He walked sort of like.

-He didn't run both fast.
+He didn't run very fast.

-It was really weird actually.
+It was really weird, actually.

-He said, why don't you just walk on the salty fat,
+He said, why don't you just walk?

-anyway, what's that?
+He went, what's that?

 Nobody had told him.